keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/index.md

 crossover between the [OAuth 2.0](/extend/generic-extractor/configuration/api/authentication/oauth20/) and [Login](/extend/generic-extractor/configuration/api/authentication/login/) authentication.

+**NOTE** In the [UI](/extend/generic-extractor/configuration/#user-interface) you have also available additional authentication methods that are implemented as a template:
+- Bearer Token
+- Basi Authentication
+- API Key
+- oAuth 2.0 Client Credentials

 Use the authentication method supported by the target API.
 If the API supports multiple authentication methods, the [URL Query](/extend/generic-extractor/configuration/api/authentication/query/) and [Basic HTTP](/extend/generic-extractor/configuration/api/authentication/basic/) methods are the easiest to set up; but they